I've been selected for audit before. Why have I been asked again?

 I have a disability which means I can't use the forms you provide.
 Can I make my audit submission in a different format?

 Please contact us first so we know you'll need to use a different format.
-Make sure you clearly provide all the information we've requested and answer all the questions on the CPD form.
+Make sure you clearly provide all the information we've requested and answer all the questions on the CPD log or form.

 Can I have an extension to the deadline to submit my audit?